robertjd/okta.github.io/_source/_docs/api/getting_started/design_principles.md

 # Versioning

 The Okta API is a versioned API.
 Okta reserves the right to add new parameters, properties, or resources to the API without advance notice.
 These updates are considered **non-breaking** and the compatibility rules below should be followed to ensure your application does not break.
 Breaking changes such as removing or renaming an attribute will be released as a new version of the API.
 Okta will provide a migration path for new versions of APIs and will communicate timelines for end-of-life when deprecating APIs.

+From time to time, Okta may expose an API endpoint without documenting it.
+All undocumented endpoints should be considered experimental, subject to change without notice, and not covered by any agreements.

 ### Compatibility rules for input parameters